kamalrgnair/aws_vpc_subnets/readme.md

 - Create security groups for bastion, webserver and database server such that webserver security group allows connections/traffic to 80,443 port from internet and connections to 22 port from bastion, database security group allows connections to 3306 port from webserver and connections to to 22 port from bastion, connections to 22 port is only allowed in bastion security group.
 Attach these security groups to respective servers.

+- Bash script for installing apache and mysql is passed in userdata file

 - Create SSH keypair for accessing Bastion server from outside and attach it to Bastion server.

   > **Bastion Security group**